BedirT/Number-Theory-Study-Guide/README.md

 ### Topic 5: Fermat's Theorem

 ##### Fermat's Decomposition
-- Video: Beautiful video that explains what Fermat's decomposition is, with example questions.
+[Fermat's decomposition - DLBmaths](https://www.youtube.com/watch?v=0a6R8qPZCk4) Beautiful video that explains what Fermat's decomposition is, with example questions.
 I love the guy who creates these videos (I already put couple videos of him for the previous chapters.)
 ENJOY!
-[Video Link - DLBmaths](https://www.youtube.com/watch?v=0a6R8qPZCk4)

 This topic is not that hard, so just this video should be enough for understanding the topic.
 A little practice and you will be set for your exam...

 ##### Fermat's Little Theorem

 [Video - Socratica](https://www.youtube.com/watch?v=w0ZQvZLx2KA) *

 [Video - Maths with Jay](https://www.youtube.com/watch?v=pMA-dD-KCWM)

 [Video (Visualization) - Khan Academy Labs](https://www.youtube.com/watch?v=OoQ16YCYksw)